kingwingfly/rssh/README.md

 # rssh
 A ssh tool which "remember"s your ssh history for faster connection.

+**The `.ssh/config` should be used instead of this tool.
+This project is totally a duplicated work**

 # Usage

 You can download at [release page](https://github.com/kingwingfly/rssh/releases).